aaron-human/fluffy-tribble/doc/physics.md

 ![linear restitution solving](./img/linear_restitution_solve.png)

 So it looks like the `-2` term just has to become `-1` when `restitution_coefficient` is `0`.
-So the final equations are:
+That leaves the final equations of motion as:

 ![linear restitution solving](./img/linear_final_mag.png)

-## Angular Kinetic Motion
+## 3. Angular Kinetic Motion

 Next up, it's time to talk about rotation.
 This is really the main reason I'm writing any of this up; I found it difficult to understand so I want to make sure everything still makes sense once it's on paper.

 That said, angular motion is very similar to linear motion in how it's calculated.
-That is to say, any body will be sent through 2-levels of Semi-implicit Euler Integration:
+Which is to say, any body will be sent through 2-levels of Semi-Implicit Euler Integration:

 ```
-angular_velocity += angular_acceleration * dt
+projected_angular_velocity += angular_acceleration * dt
-angular_displacement = angular_velocity * dt
+projected_angular_displacement = angular_velocity * dt
-angular_position = account_for_collisions(angular_displacement)
+(final_angular_position, final_angular_velocity) = account_for_collisions(
+	projected_angular_displacement,
+	projected_angular_velocity,
+)
 ```

 Note that `angular_position` is just rotation.
 It's stored as a "Quaternion" internally, though for the sake of this explanation it's easier to think of it as a simple 3D vector (i.e. a series of three scalar values: x, y, and z).
 This is essentially how it's treated by the physics engine when doing computation.
-One could probably switch it to use a vector without anything breaking (probably...), though I'm not sure I'll bother to verify that.
+One could probably switch it to use a vector without anything breaking (probably... quaternions tend to re-normalize automatically unlike vectors), though I'm not sure I'll bother to verify that.

 Now, since it's really non-obvious, vectors encode arbitrary rotations through multiplication: